WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 * ptime: max duration of media encoded in single packet in ms. Default is 30.

-This specification defines the following parameters for cam and screen:
+This specification defines the following parameters for video:

 * fps: The maximum frame rate for video.
 This is specified in frames per second.
 The default is 30.